 Like the name suggests, Holbox is an island.
 You will have to hop on a boat to get there.
 The main port where boats leave to Holbox is in a little town called Chiquila.

-If you’re coming from Cancun, the drive to Chiquila takes about three hours.
+If you are coming from Cancun, the drive to Chiquila takes about three hours.
 Buses leave pretty frequently during the day but check at the station to make sure.
-If you’re coming from Merida, the drive takes a little bit longer.
+If you are coming from Merida, the drive takes a little bit longer.
 It can take up to six hours depending on how many stops the bus makes along the way.

 Most bus drivers can tell when there are tourists on the bus, so you will probably be dropped off right at the port.
 Buy tickets from the booth and head on your merry way.
 Make sure to stock up on cash beforehand because like I said, Holbox is not nearly as commercialized as most Mexican beach destinations.
-There are maybe 3 ATMs on the island.
+As of writing this in early 2017, there are maybe 3 ATMs on the island.
 There’s a 95% chance that none of them will work.

 Where To Stay in Isla Holbox

 Isla Holbox has its fair share of resorts and nice hotels, but if you’re like me, you’re ballin’ on a budget.
 The town of Holbox itself is very small and everything is within walking distance.
 Location won’t be a factor because everything you need is just a few minutes away.
 If you want a place beachside, there are definitely some good hotels to choose from.